viamrobotics/docs/docs/tutorials/projects/pet-treat-dispenser.md

 {{<gif webm_src="../../img/pet-treat-dispenser/3d-print-design.webm" mp4_src="../../img/pet-treat-dispenser/3d-print-design.gif" alt="Rotating 3d rendered model of the pet feeder design." class="alignright" max-width="300px" class="aligncenter">}}

-2. Mount your raspberry pi to the side of the main body of your pet feeder using the provided mounting screw holes.
+2. Mount your Raspberry Pi to the side of the main body of your pet feeder using the provided mounting screw holes.
-1. Connect your power source to the pi through the side hole.
+1. Connect your power source to the Pi through the side hole.
 1. Mount your webcam to the front of your pet feeder.
 Connect the USB cable to your Pi.
 1. Insert the 3D printed stepper motor wheel into your pet feeder.